dd86k/alicedbg/README.md

 ### Why D?

-I love the D programming language for so many reason I could go on forever talking about it, so I'll just say that I love it for its practical approach.
+I love the D programming language for so many reason I could go on forever talking about it, so I'll just say that I love it for its practical approach and technical reasons.
+It gets the job well done.

 ### What about the GC?